Coronation Street axes yet another star after ‘cash crisis’

 The Independent has contacted ITV for comment.

-Reports of behind-the-scenes tensions arrive after EastEnders beat Corrie in the Christmas ratings, receiving 4.39 million viewers compared with Gail’s exit being watched by just 2.41 million.
+Reports of behind-the-scenes tensions arrive after EastEnders beat Corrie in the Christmas ratings, receiving 4.39 million viewers compared with Gail’s exit, which was watched by just 2.41 million.

 Join our commenting forum